 - 22 The University as a corporate body is the data controller.
 The senior officer responsible for the ensuring that the University is compliant with Data Protection Act is the Data Protection Officer. - 23 The University's Data Protection Officer oversees the implementation of the Data Protection Policy in accordance with the provisions of the Data Protection Act.
-The Data Protection Officer for the University is the Director of Digital and Technical Services (DTS). - 24 All staff and students are responsible for ensuring that: - a) Personal data is processed in compliance with the University's Data Protection Policy and supporting guidance. - b) Personal data is processed in accordance with requirements of the Data Protection Act and the Data Protection Principles. - c) The data subject consents to their data being used and knows what it will be used for. - d) Personal data is not collected for one purpose and subsequently used for another (for example, using contact details provided for HR related purposes for marketing).
+The Data Protection Officer for the University is the Director of Digital and Technical Services (DTS). - 24 All staff and students are responsible for ensuring that: - a) Personal data is processed in compliance with the University's Data Protection Policy and supporting guidance. - b) Personal data is processed in accordance with requirements of current Data Protection legislation and the Data Protection Principles therein.

-- e) Personal data is not disclosed to a third party outside of the University without the consent of the data subject. - f) No personal data is disclosed either verbally or in writing, accidentally or otherwise, to any unauthorized third party. - g) Personal data relating to data subjects is only ever processed for approved work, research or study related purposes. - h) Comments or other data about individuals, which they would not be comfortable about the individual seeing, are not recorded, either in emails or elsewhere because data subjects have the right to see their personal data. - i) Personal data which comes into their possession is always kept and disposed of securely. - information is disposed of correctly making sure that it is permanently removed from servers and that hard copies of information are confidentially shredded and not disposed of in a wastepaper basket/recycle bin. - k) Any information provided to the University in connection with their enrolment or employment is accurate and up-to-date and that the University notified promptly of any changes to their personal data (for example, change of address or emergency contact details). - I) The use of the information is necessary for a relevant purpose, is not retained longer than necessary and is kept in accordance with the University's retention schedule. - m) Advice is sought from their line manager, senior management or the Data Protection Officer if there is any doubt about what do with personal data. - n) They are familiar with and comply with the University's Information Security, Acceptable User Policy and Mobile Data Device Use policies if they are working remotely or using a mobile device to store data (for example, a laptop, tablet or mobile phone), it is vital that. - A Data Protection Impact Assessment is carried for any new initiative where the processing of personal data is being considered and advice is sought if any data protection related concerns are raised. - p) Any queries regarding data protection, including subject access requests and complaints, are promptly directed to Data Protection Officer. - q) Any personal information received in error by whatever means, is reported to the Data Protection Officer immediately and that it is handled by the appropriate individual within the University.
+- c) The data subject consents to their data being used and knows what it will be used for where applicable. - d) Personal data is not collected for one purpose and subsequently used for another (for example, using contact details provided for HR related purposes for marketing). - e) Personal data may not be disclosed to a third party outside of the University unless the data subject has given their consent to the processing of their personal data. - f) No personal data is disclosed either verbally or in writing, accidentally or otherwise, to any unauthorized third party. - g) Personal data relating to data subjects is only ever processed for approved work, research or study related purposes. - h) Comments or other data about individuals, which they would not be comfortable about the individual seeing, should not be recorded, either in emails or elsewhere because data subjects have the right to see their personal data. - i) Personal data which comes into the possession of the University is always kept and disposed of securely. - j) Information is disposed of correctly making sure that it is permanently deleted/erased from servers and that hard copies of information are confidentially shredded and not disposed of in a wastepaper basket/recycle bin. - k) Any information provided to the University in connection with their enrolment or employment is accurate and remains up-to-date and that the University is notified promptly of any changes to their personal data (for example, change of address or emergency contact details). - I) The use of the information is necessary for a relevant purpose, is not retained longer than necessary and is kept in accordance with the University's retention schedule. - m) Advice is sought from their line manager, senior management or the Data Protection Officer if there is any doubt about what do with personal data. - n) They are familiar with and comply with the University's Information Security, Acceptable User Policy and Mobile Data Device Use policies if they are working remotely or using a mobile device to store data (for example, a laptop, tablet or mobile phone), it is vital that. - o) A Data Protection Impact Assessment (DPIA) is carried out for any new initiative where the processing of personal data is being considered and advice is sought if any data protection related concerns are raised.
+The Data Protection Officer must review and approve the DPIA before any new initiatives are implemented. - p) Any queries regarding data protection, including subject access requests and complaints, are promptly directed to Data Protection Officer. - q) Any personal information received in error by whatever means, is reported to the Data Protection Officer immediately and that it is handled by the appropriate individual within the University.